Having a hard time? Peer support for psychedelic experiences. Free, confidential, no judgment. 623-473-7433

 Decarboxylation is not optional.
 Simmer dried caps in acidified water (pH 2.5–3, lemon juice works) at 190–200°F for 2–3 hours.
 Strain.
 The liquid contains the muscimol.
 This converts ibotenic acid and dramatically reduces toxicity.

 Species identification is life-or-death.
 Amanita muscaria (red cap, white spots) is psychoactive but survivable.
 Amanita phalloides (death cap) and Amanita ocreata (destroying angel) are lethally toxic and share the same genus.
-If you forage, you must be 100% certain of identification.
+Misidentification is fatal.
+Foraged specimens should have identification confirmed by a mycologist, not self-assessed.
 When in doubt, do not consume.

 Do not combine with other sedatives.
 Alcohol, benzodiazepines, opioids, GHB — anything that depresses the central nervous system compounds muscimol's GABA effects.
 Respiratory depression is the real danger.